Fast Spectrum Estimation of Some Kernel Matrices: Theoretical results

 \subsection{Interlacing property of sets of real numbers}

-We may expect to get something like the bounds in \eqref{eq:interlacing} if we match each of the $k$ moments of the empirical spectral distributions of $A$ and $B$, which are defined as the discrete uniform distributions $\mathcal{A}=\{\sigma_1(A),\ldots,\sigma_n(A)\}$ and $\mathcal{B}=\{\sigma_1(B),\ldots,\sigma_k(B)\}$, respectively.
-This is because of the usual notion that the moments of a distribution convey its ``shape."
-In the case of the discrete uniform distribution $\mathcal{B}$, we know that such shape information is contained entirely in its first $k$ moments, since $\mathcal{B}$ contains only $k$ points.
+We may expect to get something like the bounds in \eqref{eq:interlacing} if we match each of the $k$ moments of the empirical spectral distributions of $A$ and $B$, which are defined as the discrete uniform distributions on $\mathcal{A}=\{\sigma_1(A),\ldots,\sigma_n(A)\}$ and $\mathcal{B}=\{\sigma_1(B),\ldots,\sigma_k(B)\}$, respectively.
+This is because of the usual notion that the moments of a distribution convey its shape.
+In the case of the discrete uniform distribution on $\mathcal{B}$, we know that all shape information is contained entirely in its first $k$ moments, since $\mathcal{B}$ contains only $k$ points.
 Hence, we may informally think of matching each of the $k$ moments of $\mathcal{A}$ and $\mathcal{B}$ as the best we can do in terms of estimating quantiles.

+A moment-matching framework to gain information about the empirical spectral density of a symmetric positive definite (SPD) matrix was recently outlined in the context of the Lanczos algorithm and related methods in the review of Lin, Saad, and Yang \cite{lin}.
+This approach is generally referred to as Stochastic Lanczos Quadrature (SLQ).
+In brief, the approach consists of performing a specified number of iterations of Lanczos on a random starting vector, and then using the resulting Ritz values with certain weights to obtain spectrum information.
+The analysis and properties of SLQ, as well as those of the related kernel polynomial method, was extensively studied by Chen, Trogdon, and Ubaru in \cite{chen1} and \cite{chen2}, in which resulting global error bounds on the estimated spectral density are obtained.

+Our approach also relies on matching moments, but it distinct from the above in that it provides ``unweighted" spectral density bounds, which allows us to extract quantile information.
+Furthermore, our approach relies on graph-theoretic matrix subsampling methods in the spirit of \cite{bhattacharjee}, rather than matrix multiplication method via the Lanczos algorithm, to gain information about the spectrum.
+This is made possible by our additional assumptions on how $A$ is formed, namely by using a fast-decaying kernel applied to uniformly-distributed random variables.
-Formally, we have the proposition below, which is a very general property of sets of real numbers.

-Note that, for convenience of notation, we assume henceforth that all the eigenvalues of $A$ and $B$ are distinct.
+We start by stating proposition below, which is a general property of sets of real numbers.
+Note that, for convenience of notation, we assume henceforth that all the eigenvalues of $A$ are distinct and all the eigenvalues of $B$ are distinct.
 In practice, this assumption holds if the underlying distribution of $X$ is continuous and the kernel is strictly decreasing away from the diagonal.
 However, the following proposition and corollary can be easily modified to hold even in the case of repeated eigenvalues.

 \begin{proposition} Let $S,T\subseteq\mathbb{R}_{\geq0}$ with $|S|=n$, $|T|=k$, and $k|n$.
-Denote by $a_i$ and $b_j$ the $i$th and $j$th largest elements of $S$ and $T$, respectively, and suppose $\sum_{i=1}^n\frac{a_i^r}{n}=\sum_{i=1}^k\frac{b_i^r}{k}$ for all $r=1,\ldots,k$.
+Denote by $s_i$ and $t_j$ the $i$th and $j$th largest elements of $S$ and $T$, respectively, and suppose $\sum_{i=1}^n\frac{s_i^r}{n}=\sum_{i=1}^k\frac{t_i^r}{k}$ for all $r=1,\ldots,k$.
 Then